AelarionDarkshade/solar-spammer/README.md

 # solar-spammer
 a **Free** Fast discord dm spammer / dm flooder in python that bypasses discord rate limit.
-(Not batchfile its python, it says that because of start.bat)

 # Disclaimer
 **THIS IS FOR EDUCATIONAL PURPOSES ONLY USE AT OWN RISK, ANYTHING YOU DO WITH THIS CODE IS YOUR FAULT/PROBLEM**